ikenna/align-define-design-examples/governance/governance.md

 # Values

 We value:
-- Inclusive, collaborative API design over exclusive siloed and exclusive design.
+- Inclusive, collaborative API design over exclusive siloed design efforts.
 - Consumer-centric, product-driven API designs over provider-centric, technology-driven API designs.
 - Federated coaching and enabling self-service over centralised enforcement.
-- Automated over manual governance checks
+- Automated over manual governance checks.
-While there may be value in the items on the right, we value the items on the left more.
+_While there may be value in the items on the right, we value the items on the left more._

 # Principles
 1. Champion centralised enterprise governance wide rules with managed exceptions.